 Lightwave Coffee and Kitchen

-Next to a skate park and community garden in Monte Rio, Lightwave Coffee and Kitchen is worth the detour out of town for breakfast, lunch, or a cup of coffee.
+Next to a skate park and community garden in the nearby town of Monte Rio, Lightwave Coffee and Kitchen is worth the detour out of town for breakfast, lunch, or a cup of coffee.
 Mismatched chairs, painted skateboards, and vintage bric-a-brac come together in a decidedly bohemian decor in the café’s semi–open air sitting area, while picnic tables in the garden offer a serene space to sit.
 The coffee is hot and delicious, but it also has a small, Mediterranean-inspired menu with dishes like the house shakshuka and “beach laffa,” a flatbread sandwich stuffed with eggplant, egg, and tahini for those who brought an appetite.

 Nimble & Finn’s Ice Cream